miladrahimi/laravel-jwt-auth/README.md

 ],
 ```

-You may edit `config/jwt.php` based on your your requirements.
+You also may want tp edit `config/jwt.php` based on your your requirements, feel free to do it!

 ### Generate JWT from Users

-Use the following method to generate jwt from user model:
+Use the method below to generate JWT from any authenticable entity (model):

 ```
 $jwt = JwtAuth::generateToken($user);
 ```

-You may pass any authenticable entity to this method.

-For example you may generate a jwt from user in sign in process like this:
+For example you may generate a JWT from user in sign in process like this:

 ```
 $credential = [